Scuba Diving Depth Limits

 Safety stops are just that, safety stops, a new diver who has not been deeper than 60 ft and kept within the NDL, misses a safety stop due to poor buoyancy control, well probably nothing bad will happen, not good practice though.

 Nitrogen Narcosis is virtually unknown at 60 ft.

 New divers learn to be back on the surface with 500 psi, this means they start their ascent with probably 700 psi, if at that point their buddy has a gas failure, there will be enough gas to get 2 divers safely to the surface, no “rock bottom” calculations needed.

 You don’t know what you don’t know, there are many things to consider when diving deeper, too many to cover in detail on an Open Water Course that lasts 3 days.

 Why becoming an Advanced Diver allows you to go deeper.

 An Advanced Open Water Diver takes further study and develops a new skill set for the deeper dives.
 This develops knowledge and removes a lot of the “don’t know” dangers.

-- A more thorough understanding of the causes and how to prevent DCS.
+A more thorough understanding of the causes of and how to prevent DCS.